ktmindi/algos-stack-assignments/notes/callbacksHigherOrderFunctions.md

 const animals = ["dog", "cat", "tree frog"];
 console.log(pluralize(animals)); // should log: ["dogs", "cats", "tree frogs"]
 ```
+Another way we can do this with higher order functions is like so..
 ```javascript
 function pluralize(array,callback){
   //Create a newArr